cawleyflower/testDocs/content/CumulusLinux37/Cumulus_Linux_User_Guide/Monitoring_and_Troubleshooting/Network_Troubleshooting/_index.md

 ## Create Counter ACL Rules

-<span id="src-8362596_indexterm-C7C102652CE6E8F765C1C1077A64246A">In
-Linux, all </span>ACL rules are always counted.
+In Linux, all ACL rules are always counted.
 To create an ACL rule for counting purposes only, set the rule action to ACCEPT.
-See the [Netfilter](Netfilter_-_ACLs.html) chapter for details on how to use `cl-acltool` to set up iptables-/ip6tables-/ebtables-based ACLs.
+See the [Netfilter](/old/Netfilter_-_ACLs.html) chapter for details on how to use `cl-acltool` to set up iptables-/ip6tables-/ebtables-based ACLs.

 {{%notice note%}}